hyperledger/firefly/README.md

 - Hyperledger Fabric connector - in design phase, including collaboration with https://github.com/hyperledger-labs/fabric-smart-client

 > Note only the projects that are primarily built to support FireFly are listed here, not all
 > of the ecosystem of projects that integrate underneath the plugins.
+See [below](#firefly-code-hierarchy) for
+> more information on the landscape of plugins and components.

 ## Architecture